djthorpe/ExpressionEvaluator/README.md

 @end
 ```

+Again, this method will return `nil` when there is error actually executing the parse tree.
+You can optionally provide an `NSError` pointer which can return an `NSError` object giving further information
+on the error condition.

 Each Node subclass will need to implement this abstract method.
 The method should return an
 NSObject (which will likely be an NSNumber or NSString).